-The Company has adopted a Code of Ethics for Principal Executive and Senior Financial Officers under the Sarbanes-Oxley Act of 2002 (the "SOX Code of Ethics"), which applies to, among others, our principal executive officer and principal financial officer.
-There have been no material changes to our SOX Code of Ethics or material waivers of the code that apply to our Chief Executive Officer or Chief Financial Officer.
-We hereby undertake to provide a copy of this code to any person, without charge, upon request.
-Requests for a copy of this code may be made in writing addressed to the Secretary of the Company, Matthew Cottrell, Carlyle GMS Finance, Inc., 520 Madison Avenue, 38th Floor, New York, NY.
+The Company has adopted a Code of Ethics for Principal Executive and Senior Financial Officers under the Sarbanes-Oxley Act of 2002, as amended (the "SOX Code of Ethics"), which applies to, among others, our principal executive officer and principal financial officer.
+There have been no material changes to our SOX Code of Ethics or material waivers of the SOX Code of Ethics that apply to our Chief Executive Officer or Chief Financial Officer.
+We hereby undertake to provide a copy of the SOX Code of Ethics to any person, without charge, upon request.
+Requests for a copy of the SOX Code of Ethics may be made in writing addressed to the Secretary of the Company, Matthew Cottrell, Carlyle GMS Finance, Inc., 520 Madison Avenue, 38th Floor, New York, NY.